Understanding Crown Balding Stages For Effective Treatment

 3. Shedding More Hair Than Normal

+One of the most common signs of male pattern baldness is excessive hair loss, which can lead to hair gathering on your hairbrush, pillowcases, or around the house.
 It’s normal to lose 50 to 100 hairs a day.
 This hair loss is the result of the natural multi-stage growth cycle that each hair goes through as it grows from its follicle to its full length.

+If you find yourself losing more hair than usual, it could be a sign of male pattern baldness.
 Keep in mind that other issues can also cause hair loss, such as stress, weight loss, and certain types of illness.
 We’ve covered the various causes of hair loss in detail in our guide.
 However, when combined with one or more of the other signs on this list, hair loss often means you’re starting to lose hair permanently.

 4. Thin crown

 As you age, your hair may become thinner, particularly around the temples and crown of your head.
-This is usually caused by genetics or may be a sign of stress or an underlying medical condition.
+Thinning hair is usually caused by genetics or may be a sign of stress or an underlying medical condition.
 It is important to consider your family’s hair loss history, as well as your lifestyle factors, and to consult your medical practitioner if you are concerned.
 According to statistics, 40% of women and 33% of men aged 25 or over are affected by hair loss, increasing to 70% of men over 70.
 Additionally, it is estimated that 39% of British men eventually go completely bald.

 Ways to Hide receding hairline and balding crown